Lasseignejk/DC-Notes/React/React2--ReactRouter.md

     }

-THen inside routes, make a singular route, add a path and an element which is the component.
+Then inside routes, make a singular route, add a path and an element which is the component.

     function App() {
         return (